PHP: Sorting Arrays of Arrays

 The output is as follows:

-You should be able quite easily to modify the compare_lastname function to order by firstname (see below), by age, or any other field you happen to have in the associative array.
-The strnatcmp function is particularly handy as it can be applied to numbers as well as strings.
+To sort by different fields just replace the compare_lastname function with a function that orders by firstname (see below), by age, or any other field in the associative array.
+The strnatcmp ("natural order" string comparison) function is handy here as it can be applied to numbers as well as strings.

 To maintain index association, replace usort with uasort in the code:

-This is useful when the 'index' is a database id that needs to be associated with each record.
+This is useful when the 'index' is a database id that needs to stay associated with each record.

 Sorting on multiple fields